Community Grants and Awards

-Applications for funding under the Community Grants and Gunn Bequest program for 2017-2018 are now closed.
+Applications for funding under the Community Grants and Gunn Bequest program for 2018 have now closed.

-- Flinders Island Show Society - Support to cover expenses for the entertainment for the 2017 Show and waiver of food permit fees.
+- Flinders Island Show Society - Entertainment expenses for 2018 Show, insurance cover and waiver of food permits.

-In 2016 the Furneaux Islands Motocross Association received a Community Grant to assist in covering various insurance costs as well as the purchase of building materials to erect a small shed to house their safety equipment and the improvement of the riding track at the Lady Barron Motocross Track.
+In 2017 the Furneaux Islands Motocross Association received a Community Grant to assist in covering various insurance costs as well as machinery hire to help with the improvement of the riding track at the Lady Barron Motocross Track.

 Together with this Community Grant, further fundraising by the Association and volunteer contributions, the club has been able to maintain a safe and managed riding environment for members.
 The Association look forward to continuing the improvement of the facility to allow for more fantastic riding days at the track.
 They aim to further develop the track to ensure a safe environment for both new and experienced riders.

 Furneaux Field and Game Association – 2017 Community Grant

 The 2017 Super Shoot was held on the weekend of 9th and 10th September with 16 shooters travelling intrastate and interstate to complete.

 The overall High Gun for the Tasmanian Championships was local shooter Lyndon Nicholls and Handicap High Gun was visitng shooter Katrina Clancy.
 The overall High Gun for the Furneaux Super Shoot was visitng shooter Adam Hirchfield and Katrina Clancy again won the Handicap High Gun.
 Sashes, medallions and trophies were awarded to all winers as well as second and third place getters.
 Several of our local shooters were champions and placegetters in their respective grades.